 Related party information

-FMO defines the Dutch State, its subsidiaries and associated companies, the Management Board and Supervisory Board as related parties.
+FMO defines the Dutch State, its subsidiaries, associates, Government funds, the Management Board and Supervisory Board as related parties.

 FMO stimulates the development of small and medium Dutch-sponsored enterprises in selected emerging markets through the ‘Faciliteit Opkomende Markten’.
 This facility is a joint initiative with the Dutch Ministry of Foreign Trade and Development Corporation.
 The State acts as a guarantor for 80% to 95% of the outstanding loans.
 As of 1 July 2016, the mandate of this facility has been transferred to the ‘Rijksdienst voor Ondernemend Nederland’ (RVO).
 After the transfer only existing loans in the portfolio and pipeline were serviced.
-These loans are included in the consolidated annual accounts under ‘loans guaranteed by the State’.
+These loans are included in the consolidated annual accounts under ‘Loans to the private sector’.

 FMO executes several government funds and programs at the risk and expense of the State.
 Below is a description of the different funds and programs:

-The Development Accelerator is a facility which aims to support the private sector with a focus on energy, water, health and logistics.
+7. Development Accelerator The Development Accelerator is a facility which aims to develop initiatives in the private and public sector with a focus on climate, energy, water, and health.
+The ultimate objective is a financial solution for an impact project with Dutch interest at Financial Close.
 It will contribute to sustainable cities, climate mitigation and adaptation in order to contribute to the achievement of the Sustainable Development Goals and strengthening opportunities for the Dutch business community.
-For 2017, FMO received no remuneration.
+For 2018 FMO received no remuneration (2017: nil).

 In our role of fund manager for the assets under management we held current account positions with State funds.
-The balances of those current account positions are disclosed under note 11 and note 16.
+The balances of those current account positions are disclosed under Note 10 and Note 14.

-The transactions during the year are summarized in note D of the company balance sheet.
+The transactions during the year are summarized in Note C of the company balance sheet.

 In line with our investment activities we hold stakes directly in private equity companies or indirectly via fund structures.
 Investments are treated as associates in case criteria in accordance with our accounting policies are met.

-We refer to the significant accounting policies and note 8 for the transactions during the year.
+We refer to the significant accounting policies and Note 7 for the transactions during the year.

 Remuneration of the Management Board